Documenting consent

 • How information will be used in publications, e.g. Quotes.

-• Separate terms of consent for sharing of data that contain personal information, such as text, audio recordings, videos or pictures.
+• Granularity such as separately asking for data that contain personal information, such as text, audio recordings, videos or pictures.

-Where consent is being asked for processing personal information (e.g. Name, address and date of birth), then best practice would also be to provide information to participants on:
+Where consent is being used as the lawful basis for processing personal information (e.g. Name, address, and date of birth), then the best practice would also be to provide information to participants on:

 • Procedures for maintaining confidentiality of information about the participant and information that the participant shares.